-We’ll take care of day-to-day operations like payroll, scheduling, recruiting, and dealing with suppliers, leaving you free to focus on what really matters to you: your work as a dentist.
+We’ll take care of day-to-day operations like payroll, scheduling, recruiting, and dealing with suppliers, leaving you free to focus on what matters to you: your work as a dentist.

 Work-Life Balance and Positive Work Environment

 Work-life balance is one of the main problems with going into private practice.
-While some dentists get plenty of vacation time and have two or three associates to take emergency calls while they’re away from the office, this is the exception and not the rule.
-Most practice owners going it alone find that they are never truly away from work.
+While some dentists get plenty of vacation time and have two or three associates to take emergency calls while away from the office, this is the exception and not the rule.
+Most practice owners going it alone find they are never truly away from work.

 In the best-case scenario, one of the advantages of private practice is how close-knit the team can become.
 Some private practices feel like a family of friends.
-When the team is smaller, there can be some very deep connections between employees.
+When the unit is smaller, there can be some profound connections between employees.
 On the flip side, in a small private practice, it just takes one person with an attitude problem to stir up trouble.
 And if you’re the practice owner, that means you’re the one everybody will complain to.
 You will have to help maintain employee morale, manage personnel concerns, and even terminate and rehire staff if it comes down to it.

 Dental Support Organization

-Corporate dental practices do offer much of that same ability to leave work at work.
+Corporate dental practices offer much of that same ability to leave work at work.
 However, the private equity firm in charge may not care much if it’s your kid’s high school graduation or your grandmother’s eightieth birthday.
-And if you haven’t met production goals, you may be on the hook for some extra hours to make up the difference.
+And if you haven’t met production goals, you may be on the hook for extra hours to make up the difference.

 Your Support System